 Spondylitis, or psoriatic arthritis of the lower back and spine, affects 5 percent to 20 percent of people with PsA.
 Inflammation between vertebrae causes pain, swelling, morning stiffness, and limited mobility in joints of the neck, lower back, and sacroiliac region near the pelvis.
 In some people, spondylitis also affects the skin, intestines, and eyes.
 Unchecked, it can lead to bone damage, deformities, and fusion in the spine.

 Distal arthritis refers to inflammation and stiffness in the distal interphalangeal joints, the joints closest to the tips of fingers and toes.
 Nail changes — another psoriatic arthritis symptom — are common with distal arthritis, which is experienced by 10 percent of people with PsA.

-The rarest and most severe type of psoriatic arthritis, arthritis mutilans attacks joints in the hands and feet, causing deformations and impaired movement.
+The rarest and most severe type of psoriatic arthritis, arthritis mutilans attacks joints in the hands and feet, causing deformation and impaired movement.
 Bone loss in the joints can cause shortening of fingers and toes.
 Someone with this type may also experience neck and back pain may also occur.

 A painful, sausage-like swelling of an entire finger or toe, dactylitis is the first symptom someone with psoriatic arthritis might experience.
 This symptom is a hallmark of the disease.
 It can affect multiple digits on either side of the body and lead to permanent joint damage if untreated.
 Sausage digits may also be a sign of disease progression.

 Pitting, ridging, and flaking under the nail, or separation from the nail bed (known as onycholysis) are early PsA symptoms.
 They are unique to this arthritic disease.
 Up to 90 percent of people with PsA experience nail changes.
 Nail changes may appear on one finger or toenail or on all 20 nails.